No-hitter for 2nd straight day: Kluber pitches Yanks' gem - WHIZ News

 “I had to take a breath after the warmups and calm myself down a little bit,” said the pitcher nicknamed Klubot for his robot-like demeanor.

-Kluber then finished his the major leagues’ sixth no-hitter this season and second in two nights, leading the New York Yankees over the Texas Rangers 2-0 on Wednesday.
+Kluber then finished the sixth no-hitter in the majors this season and second in two nights, leading the New York Yankees over the Texas Rangers 2-0 on Wednesday.

 “It was a lot of fun, I think it was a special night,” Kluber said.
 “I’ve never been part of one, witnessed one, let alone thrown one.”